shahcompbio/airflow/README.md

 ## [Original Documentation](https://github.com/puckel/docker-airflow/blob/master/README.md)

 ## Shah lab Production Deployment
-This deployment employes the Celery scheduler.
+This deployment employs the Celery scheduler.
 This scheduler adds tasks to a queue using Redis, and remote workers pick them off of the queue and execute them.
 The workers run on separate processes from the scheduler and are therefore fully isolated makeing the system highly scalable — heavy and expanding loads can be managed by simply adding additional workers and instantly increasing the throughput of the system.

 This deployment employs role based access control.

 1. Start with a clean slate.
-Verify there are no containers, images or volumes
+Verify there are no containers, images or volumes.

 ```bash
     docker system prune -a -f